phidatahq/phidata/README.md

 <summary><h3>Create a Python Engineer</h3></summary>

-You can have a Conversation with an `Agent` that is designed for a specific task.
+You can have a Conversation with an `Agent` designed for a specific task.
 For example: `PythonAgent` can perform virtually any task using python code.

 - Create a file `python_agent.py` and install pandas using `pip install pandas`